 What is the difference between disability and debility?
 How do Berlant and Puar understand “slow death”?

 According to Puar (p.
 149, 152) current discourses are based on (neoliberal) demands for bodily capacity activating continuous structural inequality and suffering, that result in a “slow death”.
-The author aims to question pathologications versus normativization of sexual identity, as well as bodily capacity, debility, disability, etc. (p.
+The author aims to question pathologisations versus normativization of sexual identity, as well as bodily capacity, debility, disability, etc. (p.
 152) while considering: “…what kinds of “slow deaths” have been ongoing that a suicide might represent an escape from.”

-Berlant look on slow death as cyclical, rather than linear: “…slow death is not
+Berlant look on slow death as ongoing , rather than linear: “…slow death is not

 about an orientation toward the death drive, nor is it morbid; rather, it is about the